Data Management Glossary

 Data Lifecycle Management (DLM) is the process of managing data throughout its entire lifecycle – from creation or acquisition to its deletion or archiving.
 As the name suggests, Data Lifecycle Management involves various stages and activities to ensure that data is effectively and securely managed throughout its existence.
 With unprecedented data growth in the enterprise, particularly of unstructured data, data hoarding has become a significant challenge to address.
 The right approach to unstructured data management and the recognition that all data cannot be treated the same has led to an increased focus on data governance and data lifecycle management, which typically includes:

-- Data Storage: After data is created or acquired, it needs to be stored in appropriate data repositories, such as databases, data warehouses, data lakes, or cloud storage systems.
+Data Creation/Acquisition: This is the initial stage where data is generated or acquired by an organization through various sources such as data entry, sensor devices, APIs, data feeds, or third-party vendors.- Data Storage: After data is created or acquired, it needs to be stored in appropriate data repositories, such as databases, data warehouses, data lakes, or cloud storage systems.
 The storage infrastructure must be designed to accommodate the volume, velocity, and variety of the data being managed.

 - Data Processing and Analysis: Once the data is stored, it can be processed, transformed, and analyzed to derive insights and valuable information.
 This stage involves data cleansing, data integration, aggregation, and applying analytical techniques to extract meaningful patterns and trends.
 (Related areas: Data science, data lakes, data preparation, data warehousing.)